Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum graphs, their stationary states and energy spectrum

 \subsubsection{More general graph structures with infinite number of edges}

 We have described the scattering approach for graphs with a finite number of edges in detail above.
 It is straight forward to come up with relevant graph structures that have an infinite number of edges.
+To give one example, one may take a compact graph and copy it in a periodic fashion, connecting the copies to create a periodic lattice structure (see \cite[Chap.
+4]{BerKuc_graphs} for a complete setup on graphs and \cite{Kuc_bams16} for more general constructions).
+One obtains a band-gap spectrum, which can be engineered to have gaps in specific locations \cite{AvrExnLas_prl94,Exn_prl95,DoKucOng_emsscr17,ExnTur_jpa17}, have Dirac points \cite{KucPos_cmp07,Do_amp15} or studied from the point of view of spectral statistics \cite{BanBer_prl13}.

-To give one examples one may take a graph structure with a finite number of bonds and some leads and create a periodic structure (in any dimension) by taking a countable set of copies and connect the leads in order to create a periodic structure over a lattice (the leads then become bonds between different lattice cells).
-Then one may add disorder to a periodic structure that breaks the periodicity of the lattice (in order to study Anderson localization on quantum graphs).
-In a similar way one can construct tree-like structures (or graphs modeled on other fractal structures such as Sierpinski gaskets).
-We will not dive deeper into the construction of the scattering approach for these structure here but we will mention some recent applications below.
+Then one may add disorder to a periodic structure that breaks the periodicity of the lattice, for instance to study Anderson localization on quantum graphs \cite{SchSmi_prl00,DamFilSuk_ma20}.
+In a similar way one can construct tree-like structures or graphs modeled on fractals \cite{AloKelTep_jpa16,ExnKosMalNei_ahp18,KostenkoNicolussi_book}.
+We will not dive deeper into the construction of the scattering approach for these structure here but we will come back to one related topic -- quantum graph models for metamaterials \cite{lawrie2022quantum,lawrie2024application,lawrie2025nondiffracting} in \Cref{sec:metamaterials}.